 Start NK using the run command.
-While in the blue window, type CTRL-ALT-2.
+While in the blue window, type Ctrl-Alt-2 (Ctrl-Option-2 on MacOS).
 This will switch to a black screen with a (qemu) prompt.
 This is a command interface for the emulator on which the kernel is running.
 Run where N is your unique number.
-Now type CTRL-ALT-1.
+Now type Ctrl-Alt-1.
 This will switch you back to the blue window (NK).
-Now, in a separate window on the server, attach to it: